cloudify-incubator/cloudify-ecosystem-test/README.md

 This is a basic set of utilities (and setup class) to run live tests on plugins and blueprints.

+It is intended for use with Github and CircleCI.
+Although it should be easy to adapt it to some other build system like Jenkins.

 ## Usage

 In the repository that you want to test, add a test somewhere, like `./manager_tests/test_manager.py`.